Production Technician (Youth Apprentice)

 - Sno-Isle Skills Center

 - Puyallup High School

 - Evergreen Public Schools

 IMPORTANT: There is a section on this application to upload your documents including your Resume, Personal Essay, and Official High School Transcript.

 When Will The Next Cohort Begin?

 Each spring, AJAC and its partnering employers will hire and enroll the next cohort of Youth Apprentices across Washington State.
-If you're interested in becoming a Youth Apprentice in Spring 2019, you can submit an application at any time.
+If you're interested in becoming a Youth Apprentice for spring 2020, you can submit an application at any time.
 Application approval by AJAC staff may not occur until a deadline has been established.
 Have any questions or concerns?
 Please email us anytime.

 AJAC’s Production Technician (Youth) Apprenticeship is a 2,000 hour program designed for high school juniors and seniors to develop career-ready skills in the aerospace and advanced manufacturing industries.
 This apprenticeship program combines paid on-the-job training at an AJAC employer and college-level classroom instruction which can lead to a high school diploma, journey-level card and short-term college certificate.

 The job duties of a Production Technician is to set-up, test, and adjust advanced manufacturing machinery or equipment, using a combination of electrical, electronic, mechanic, hydraulic, pneumatic, or computer technologies.
 Production Technicians will work hands-on with computer aided design (CAD), analytical and scientific software.